2025 Fair dates: August 7 - 10, 2025

 CURFEW

-A curfew will be enforced every evening at 12 midnight during the duration of the Fair (including pre-fair activities).
-Anyone found loitering on the grounds other than authorized Fair personnel will be disqualified and removed from the fairgrounds, forfeiting all premiums and prizes as well as face any potential criminal proceedings.
+A curfew will be enforced every evening at midnight during the Fair (including pre-Fair activities).
+Anyone found loitering on the grounds other than authorized Fair personnel will be disqualified and removed from the Fairgrounds, forfeiting all premiums and prizes.
+They will also face any potential criminal proceedings.

 CONTROLLED SUBSTANCES

-Use of illegal controlled substances, violation of criminal statutes, violation of Fair rules, or any actions against good order shall be grounds for the loss of all premiums and awards and expulsion from the Pierce County Fair.
+Use of illegal controlled substances, violation of criminal statutes, violation of Fair rules, or any actions against good order shall be grounds for losing all premiums and awards and expulsion from the Pierce County Fair.

 ELECTRONIC DEVICES

 Use of Electronic Devices: Electronic devices such as cellular phones, tablets, and personal two-way radios can create a distraction when utilized in and around judging areas, display buildings, and contest arenas.
-To provide everyone with a positive learning experience, the Pierce County Fair requests that Exhibitors and patrons exercise good judgment in the use of such devices.
-Furthermore, Department Superintendents, at their discretion, may further restrict usage in and around their areas of control, such as contest arenas and judging areas.
+To provide everyone with a positive learning experience, the Pierce County Fair requests that Exhibitors and patrons exercise sound judgment when using such devices.
+Furthermore, Department Superintendents, at their discretion, may further restrict usage in and around their control areas, such as contest arenas and judging areas.

 JUDGING

 All exhibits are judged by the Danish System.
-Each entry is judged on its own merit, taking into consideration the age of the youth, the degree of difficulty of the project, and the number of years in the project.
+Each entry is judged on its own merit, taking into consideration the youth's age, the degree of difficulty of the project, and the number of years in the project.
 All entries receive a ribbon unless the exhibit is disqualified.
 Some classes have additional ribbons/placings for outstanding or overall excellence.

 Trophies